Aquatic science: Aquatic environments

 Most aquatic environments contain both plants and animals.
 Aquatic plants are plants that grow in water.
 Examples of aquatic plants are waterlilies, floating hearts, the lattice plant, seagrass, and phytoplankton.
 Aquatic plants can be rooted in mud, such as the lotus flower or they can be found floating on the surface of the water such as the water hyacinth.
 Aquatic plants provide oxygen, food, and shelter for many aquatic animals.
 In addition, underwater vegetation provides several species of marine animals with grounds to spawn, nurse, take refuge, and forage.

 Seagrass, for example, is a vital source of food for commercial and recreational fish.
 Seagrass stabilizes sediments, produces the organic material that small aquatic invertebrates need, and adds oxygen to the water.
 Phytoplankton are also an important class of aquatic plant.
 Phytoplankton are similar to terrestrial plants in that they require chlorophyll and sunlight to grow.
 Most Phytoplankton are buoyant, floating in the upper part of the ocean, where sunlight penetrates the water.
 There are two main classes of phytoplankton: dinoflagellates and diatoms.
 Dinoflagellates have a whip-like tail called a Flagellum, which they use to move through the water, and their bodies are covered with complex shells.
 Diatoms, on the other hand, have shells, but they are made of a different substance.
 Instead of relying on flagella to travel through the water, diatoms use ocean currents.
 Both classes of phytoplankton provide food for a variety of sea creatures, such as shrimp, snails, and jellyfish.

-Both aquatic animals and plants contribute to the health of our environment and to the quality of human life.
-Humans depend on their ecological functions for our survival.
-Humans use surface waters and their inhabitants in order to process our waste products.
-Aquatic plants and animals provide us with necessities such as medicine, food, energy, shelter, and several raw materials.
+Both aquatic animals and plants contribute to the health of the environment and to the quality of human life.
+Humans depend on their ecological functions for survival, including the role of surface waters and their inhabitants in helping to process waste products.
+Aquatic plants and animals also provide humans with necessities such as medicine, food, energy, shelter, and several raw materials.
 Today, more than 40% of medicines are derived from aquatic plants and animals.
 Moreover, aquatic wildlife are an important source of food for many people.
 In addition, aquatic wildlife is a big source of atmospheric oxygen and plays a big role in preventing humans from being affected by new diseases, pests, predators, food shortages, and global climate change.